The Future of Events is here: Virtual Reality Hacks for Your Next Event

 The Future of Virtual Reality at Events

 VR isn’t just for video games—it can replicate an environment.
 It can put you in the Amazon Rainforest or on Mars so that you feel like you are somewhere else.
-This makes it a goldmine of opportunity for your organization’s events.
+This makes it a goldmine of opportunities for your organization’s events.

 While most people still think VR is a luxury of the distant future and not a business tool, in reality, it’s becoming cheaper and easier to use every year.
 Google Cardboard goes for as little as $15 now, and advanced VR like the Oculus Rift are developing programs for nonprofits.
+VR Developers are even making custom gear for corporates to use in event spaces, providing showroom-floor booths tailor-made for 3D modeling in virtual, so attendees can walk around a 3D model of a car manufacturer’s proof of concept models.

 Rather than seeing your next event full of awkward check-ins and pitches for fundraising, fill it with excited members buzzing over wearing 3D VR headsets.
 Here are three ways to take advantage of VR at your events.